tomoe-mami/weechat-scripts/bufferlist/README.md

 Ctrl-Middle button                  | Unmerge buffers            | bufferlist_mouse_unmerge
 Ctrl-Wheel up                       | Switch to previous buffer  | bufferlist_mouse_switch_prev
 Ctrl-Wheel down                     | Switch to previous buffer  | bufferlist_mouse_switch_next

+You can make custom mouse binding using `/key` command.
+For example, to close a buffer with Alt-Right button:

+    /key @item(bufferlist):alt-button2 hsignal:bufferlist_mouse_close

+If you want an action performed immediately while you're holding down the button, use the `*-event-*` key code instead of `*-gesture-*`.
+For example, here's the default binding for selection using Right button:

+    /key @item(bufferlist):button2-event-* hsignal:bufferlist_mouse_select

+To run custom commands on selected buffers, you can use the `/bufferlist run` command.
+For example, change title of selected buffers:

+    /key @item(bufferlist):ctrl-alt-button1 /bufferlist run /buffer set title foobar

+See [Weechat user guide][wee-mouse] for list of mouse key codes.

 ## Options